glabStrizhkov/robot-public/README.md

 # robot-public

-repository with modules for everybody.
+In this repository will be located modules that are ready for useing.